7 Simple Substitutes for Dried or Fresh Sage

 Sage is a popular herb that is often used in cooking.
 However, if you are out of sage or don’t have any on hand, there are some great substitutes that you can use instead!
-In this blog post, you’ll find seven of the best substitutes for sage in your cooking.
+In this blog post, you’ll find seven simple substitutes for dried or fresh sage in your cooking.

-Because it is quite strong, sage tends to be used in small amounts.
+Because it is quite strong, sage tends to be used in small amounts, especially if you’re using dried herbs.

 Different Types of Sage